-In both cases, the selected parent tetrahedron will be called type I to proceed to its division.
+In both cases, the selected parent tetrahedron will be called Type I to proceed to its division.
 The first point is based on the definition of the algorithm.
 In the second case there is an anticipation of what the algorithm is going to produce.
-As there is a marked, non-transient neighbour, it will be type I, so all its edges should be marked, and at least one of these marks should be on the tetrahedron under consideration, which is transient, so it should be divided by conformity, which is not allowed, but rather it will be the father of the divided.
+As there is a marked, non-transient neighbor, it will be Type I, so all its edges should be marked, and at least one of these marks should be on the tetrahedron under consideration, which is transient, so it should be divided by conformity, which is not allowed, but rather it will be the father of the divided.
 This is what is selected in the second case.

 Once the tetrahedra are marked, an expansion to conform the mesh is generated.
-A recursive process takes place in which each step is studied; first, as to whether the tetrahedron is type I, or whether it should be converted to type I. If this is the case, for each edge which is still unmarked, a list of neighbouring tetrahedra is created by the edge.
-This edge is marked and for each tetrahedron a similar process is carried out.
+A recursive process takes place, in which each step is studied, first, as to whether the tetrahedron is Type I, or whether it should be converted to Type I. If this is the case, for each edge which is still unmarked, a list of neighboring tetrahedra is created by the edge, marked edge, and for each tetrahedron a similar process is carried out.
 The following is a pseudo-code:

 '''

 Main Process

 for every tetrahedron marked to be refined do

 Study (tetrahedron)

 Study(Tetrahedron t)

-Drop Inner Division(t)

-if t have 6 marks return;

-if t is marked to be refined then

-Mark All Edges(t)

-else if t have 4 or 5 marks

-Mark_All_Edges(t)

-else if t have 3 marks not in the same face then

-Mark_All_Edges(t)

-Mark_All_Edges(Tetrahedron t)

-for every edge of t do

-if edge is not marked then

-Mark Edge(edge)

-Mark_Edge(Edge a)

-for every tetrahedron of a do

-Drop_Inner_Division(tetrahedron)

-Make one mark in a

-for every tetrahedra of a do

-Study(tetrahedron)

-Drop_Inner_Division(Tetrahedron t)

-if t is divided into 8 tetrahedra or not divided then

-return

-Remove inner tetrahedra of t

-for every face of t do

-Drop_Face_Division(face)

-Drop_Face_Division(Face f)

-if f is divided into 4 faces or not divided then

-return

-For every tetrahedron of f do

-Drop_Inner_Division(tetrahedron)

-Remove division of f
+Drop_Inner_Division(t)

 '''

+if t have 6 marks return; if t is marked to be refined then Mark\All\Edges(t) else if t have 4 or 5 marks Mark\All\Edges(t) else if t have 3 marks not in the same face then Mark\All\Edges(t) Mark\All\Edges(Tetrahedron t) for every edge of t do if edge is not marked then Mark Edge(edge) Mark\Edge(Edge a) for every tetrahedron of a do Drop Inner Division(tetrahedron) Make one mark in a for every tetrahedra of a do Study(tetrahedron) Drop\Inner\Division(Tetrahedron t) if t is divided into 8 tetrahedra or not divided then return Remove inner tetrahedra of t for every face of t do Drop\Face\Division(face) Drop\Face\Division(Face f) if f is divided into 4 faces or not divided then return For every tetrahedron of f do Drop\Inner\Division(tetrahedron) Remove division of f

-As we can see, there are two stop criteria: the first is the Study process, when no marks should be made in a tetrahedron because it is adjusted to one of the types specified in the algorithm.
+As we can see, there are two stops criteria: the first is the Study process, when no marks should be made in a tetrahedron because it is adjusted to one of the types specified in the algorithm.
 The second is carried out after studying all the edges of a tetrahedron in the Mark\All\Edges process.
-The expansion process involves eliminating transient elements.
-Each time we study an element, and this is divided, its subdivision is eliminated, and all the divisions of those neighbouring by its faces.
-Carrying out a new marking will lead to different internal partitions from those already existing.
-The elimination process takes place with another revision of the tetrahedron under study toward all its neighbours, stopping when we have nondivided tetrahedra, or divided permanently in 8 sub-tetrahedra.
+The expansion process involves eliminating transients elements.
+Each time we study an element, and this is divided, its subdivision is eliminated, and the all the divisions of those neighboring the faces, since by carrying out a new marking will lead to different internal partitions to those already existing.
+The elimination process takes place with another revision of the tetrahedron under study toward all its neighbors, stopping when we have non-divided tetrahedra, or divided permanently in 8 sub-tetrahedra.

-Once the expansion process is completed, we have a conformed mesh, and can begin to partition marked elements.
+Once the expansion process is completed, we have a conforming mesh, and can begin to partition marked elements.
 The mesh tetrahedra are revised, the division of their edges and faces is carried out and new elements joined.